 The Security Control Assessment, formerly known as a Security Test and Evaluation (ST&E), is a detailed evaluation of the controls protecting an information system.
 The security control assessment determines the extent to which controls are implemented correctly, operating as intended, and producing the desired outcome with respect to meeting the security requirements for the system.
 Requirements for control assessments are described in the CMS Acceptable Risk Safeguards (ARS) in the Security Assessment and Authorization (CA) section of the document.

-Almost any question you have related to the CMS Information Security program can probably be answered in one brief visit to the CMS Information Security Library.
-Use the convenient search tool to quickly locate relevant policies, procedures and guidelines.
+Almost any question you have related to the CMS Information Security program may be answered in one brief visit to the CMS Information Security and Privacy Library.
+Use the convenient search tool to quickly locate relevant policies, procedures, templates and guidelines.

 The National Institute of Standards and Technology (NIST) established many of the foundational security standards that help protect our Nation’s Information Technology infrastructure.
 A Complete listing of NIST publications can be found at www.csrc.nist.gov.
 (See Related Links below)

-The CMS “Spotlight” portal keeps you up-to-date with the latest changes to CMS and related Federal policies and also highlights many of the foundational components of the CMS Information Security Program.
+The CMS “Spotlight” portal keeps you up-to-date with the latest changes to CMS and related Federal policies and also highlights many of the foundational components of the CMS information security and privacy program.
 Here you will find many of the most current, common standards, procedures, and policy documents applicable to CMS.

 Enterprise User Administration (EUA)